ibm-cloud-docs/schematics/manage-resource-lifecycle.md

 Run your infrastructure code to provision, or modify your {{site.data.keyword.cloud_notm}} resources by using the {{site.data.keyword.cloud_notm}} Schematics console.
 {:shortdesc}

-Before you begin:
-- [Create a workspace from your GitHub repository](/docs/schematics?topic=schematics-workspace-setup#create-workspace) that hosts your Terraform configuration files.
+Before you begin, [create a workspace from your GitHub repository](/docs/schematics?topic=schematics-workspace-setup#create-workspace) that hosts your Terraform configuration files.
-- Make sure that you have the required permissions in {{site.data.keyword.cloud_notm}} to provision or modify the {{site.data.keyword.cloud_notm}} resource that is described in your Terraform configuration file.
-Review the {{site.data.keyword.cloud_notm}} documentation for each resource to find information about required permissions.

-To deploy your resources:

 1. From the [workspace dashboard](https://cloud.ibm.com/schematics/workspaces), select the workspace that points to the Terraform configuration files that you want to apply.
 2. Click **Retrieve latest configuration** to get the latest version of your Terraform configuration files from the linked GitHub source repository.
 3. Click **Run new plan** to create a Terraform execution plan.
-This plan equals the output of the `terraform plan` command.
+This action equals the `terraform plan` command.
 You can review the status of your plan in the **Recent activtity** section of your workspace details page.
-4. Review the log files of your execution plan.
+4. From the **Recent activity** section, review the log files of your execution plan.
 This plan includes a summary of {{site.data.keyword.cloud_notm}} resources that must be created, modified, or deleted to achieve the state that you described in your Terraform configuration files.
 If you have syntax errors in your configuration files, you can review the error message in the log file.
 5. Optional: Open the **Variables** tab from the workspace details page to review the variables that you set for your workspace.
 The values of your variables are used everytime you reference the variable in your Terraform configuration file.
 6. Review available service plans and pricing information for each of the {{site.data.keyword.cloud_notm}} resources that you are about to create.
 Some services come with a limit per {{site.data.keyword.cloud_notm}} account.
 If you are about to reach the service limit for your account, the resource is not provisioned until you increase the service quota, or remove existing services first.
+7. Make sure that you have the required permissions in {{site.data.keyword.cloud_notm}} to provision, modify, or remove the {{site.data.keyword.cloud_notm}} resource that is described in your Terraform configuration file.
+Review the {{site.data.keyword.cloud_notm}} documentation for each resource to find information about required permissions.
-7. When you are ready, apply your Terraform configuration by clicking **Apply plan** from the **Details** tab of the workspace details page.
+8. When you are ready, apply your Terraform configuration by clicking **Apply plan** from the **Details** tab of the workspace details page.
 This action equals the `terraform apply` command. {{site.data.keyword.cloud_notm}} Schematics starts provisioning, modifying, or deleting your {{site.data.keyword.cloud_notm}} resources based on what actions were identified in the execution plan.
 Depending on the type and number of resources that you want to provision or modify, this process might take a few minutes, or even up to hours to complete.
 During this time, you cannot make changes to your workspace.
 After all updates are applied, the state of your {{site.data.keyword.cloud_notm}} resources is stored in a Terraform state file that {{site.data.keyword.cloud_notm}} Schematics uses to determine what resources exist in your {{site.data.keyword.cloud_notm}} account.
-8. Review the log file to ensure that no errors occured during the provisioning, modification, or deletion process.
+9. Review the log file to ensure that no errors occured during the provisioning, modification, or deletion process.
-9. From the workspace details page, select the **Resources** tab to find a summary of {{site.data.keyword.cloud_notm}} resources that are available in your {{site.data.keyword.cloud_notm}} account.
+10. From the workspace details page, select the **Resources** tab to find a summary of {{site.data.keyword.cloud_notm}} resources that are available in your {{site.data.keyword.cloud_notm}} account.

 ## Updating your resources
-{; #update-resources}
+{: #update-resources}

 Deploying changes to your environment is a lightweight process.
 To change which resources are allocated, you code changes to your Terraform configuration in declarative syntax, meaning you state only the outcome you want.
 With {{site.data.keyword.bpshort}}, you can preview your changes before deployment.

+**When I change my configuration file in GitHub, is my change reflected in the Schematics execution plan?** </br>
+If you make changes to the configuration files in GitHub, these changes are not available automatically when you create an execution plan in {{site.data.keyword.cloud_notm}} Schematics.
+To pull

 After you publish code changes to your Terraform configuration in your source control repository, or modify variables in the GUI, complete the following steps to deploy updates to your environment: